The Breakthrough Therapy in Overcoming Anxiety, Stress and Trauma

 Eye Movement Desensitization and Reprocessing (EMDR) is an extensively-researched, integrative psychotherapy proven effective for trauma treatment, anxiety and depression.

 By directly affecting how the brain processes information, EMDR helps people see adverse memories and thought processes in new, less distressing ways.
 Learn More about EMDR Therapy

 In EMDR therapy, clinicians help individuals activate their own natural healing process.
 The Adaptive Information Processing model suggests that EMDR therapy facilitates the accessing and processing of adverse life experience to bring an adaptive resolution resulting in a reduction of the symptoms of anxiety and depression.

 Who does EMDR help?

 - Trauma victims

-EMDR therapy is being employed to alleviate symptoms of Anxiety, Depression, Everyday Stress, Panic Attacks, OCD, Phobias and PTSD.
+EMDR therapy is being employed to alleviate symptoms of Anxiety, Depression, Everyday Stress, Panic Attacks, OCD, Eating Disorders and Phobias.